The school your child can attend will depend on where you will live. Contact your service’s School Liaison Officer or these resources for assistance:

 When you enroll your child in Hawaii's public school system, you don't have to be worried about whether they'll be challenged.
 We've adopted Common Core

-standards along with 42 other states, the District of Columbia, four territories and the Department of Defense Education Activity (DoDEA).
+standards along with most states, the District of Columbia, four territories and the Department of Defense Education Activity (DoDEA).
+Learn about all our standards and related resources

 Radford High School's Transition Center has helped military students for over a decade to acclimate to their new school and surroundings with the guidance of experienced, volunteer student facilitators.
 These student peers help all new students, both military and civilian, and offer resources and support towards ensuring academic achievement.
 See the highlights: